 Tor is "free and open-source software for enabling anonymous communication by directing Internet traffic through a free, worldwide, volunteer overlay network consisting of more than seven thousand relays in order to conceal a user's location and usage from anyone conducting network surveillance or traffic analysis."
 [Wikipedia]

-Tor is not a silver bullet (many websites block visitors appearing to come through Tor), but it can be a massively helpful tool for breaking through firewalls or concealing one's browsing habits from traffic sniffers.
+Tor is not a silver bullet (many websites block visitors coming from known Tor exit nodes, and Google's captchas are notoriously slow, although this is due to Google being assholes), but it can be a massively helpful tool for breaking through firewalls or concealing one's browsing habits from traffic sniffers.
 Programs can be configured to use Tor via a SOCKS proxy or by a wrapper like torsocks.